tkgregory/internet-essentials/README.md

 ## Practical Exercises

-Each chapter with a practical exercise is listed below.
-Follow the relevant link for more details.
+Clone this repository, then follow the relevant chapter link for more details.

 * [How To Write Secure Code in an Insecure Browser](/browser/README.md)
 * [Cloud Computing Building Blocks for Developers](/cloud/README.md)